barty-s/women-who-skateboard-vigo/README.md

 · Home Page - As a visiting user, I want to learn about the group and the next scheduled meet-up.
 I want to be able to sign up for the meet-up easily.

-· Gallery Page - As a visiting user, I want to be able to see photos of myself, my friends and fellow skaters from any meet-ups I attend.
+· Gallery Page - As a visiting user, I want to be able to see photos of the meet-ups so I know what to expect.
+And then to see photos of myself, my friends and fellow skaters from any meet-ups I attend.

 · Join Us Page - As a visiting user, I want to be able to submit my personal information quickly and easily to join the next meet-up.